SB-Chalmers/bt_python/book/introduction/python_overview.md

 - Functions help organize code.
 - Classes let you create your own data types.
 - Libraries and pip let you use and install extra functionality.

-You're now ready to start experimenting with Python code!